JoaoVasques/incubator-spark/jobserver/README.md

 spark-job-server provides a RESTful interface for submitting and managing Spark jobs, jars, and job contexts.

+## Quick start / development mode

+From SBT shell, simply type "re-start".
+This uses a default configuration file.
+An optional argument is a path to an alternative config file.
+You can also specify JVM parameters after "---".
+Including all the options looks like this:

+    re-start /path/to/my.conf --- -Xmx8g

+Note that re-start (SBT Revolver) forks the job server in a separate process.
+If you make a code change, simply type re-start again at the SBT shell prompt, it will compile your changes and restart the jobserver.
+It enables very fast turnaround cycles.

 ## Features

 - *"Spark as a Service"*: Simple REST interface for all aspects of job, context management